-Your first life coaching session has two main goals:
+Your first counseling session has two main goals:

 1. Assess your circumstances

-We will take the first meeting to assess your current circumstances.
-While my areas of expertise may be consistent with your reasons for coming to life coaching, we will need to address specific areas that are unique to you, and your current circumstances.
-From there, we will be able to better determine what type of coaching is right for you, what it will entail, and what it will look like for you in terms of fitting it into your day-to-day life.
-In addition, I may provide you with series of actions to do outside of our sessions, such as practice a certain technique, or read a specific book, as it is important you take on an active role in your healing.
+We will take the first meeting to assess your current circumstances and explore how you got to where you are now.
+I will ask you questions about what is working in your life and what is causing you problems, who the major players are, and about your history.
+You can ask me any questions you have about counseling.
+From there, we will be able to better determine what type of counseling is right for you, what it will entail, and what it will look like for you in terms of fitting it into your day-to-day life.
+In addition, I may provide you with a series of actions to do outside of our sessions, such as watching your thinking patterns or practice a certain technique, or read a specific book, as it is important you take on an active role in your healing.

 2. Build a relationship

-Our first session will be more like a two way interview.
+Our first session will be more like a two-way interview.
 I’ll get to know you, and you’ll get to know me.
 I will ask you questions to help me better understand your primary issues and concerns, as well as your history in terms of other events in your life, family, childhood, and career.
 However, you are welcome to ask questions too.
-In order for coaching to be successful, it is imperative we establish a client/coach relationship that is supportive and honest.
-In fact, it is the nature – and the quality – of our relationship that will determine the success of your overall life coaching goals.
-The success of the ‘meeting of the minds’ with your coach is the most accurate predictor of a positive, healthy outcome to the hard work you put in towards your happiness.
-As such, each client/coach relationship will be unique but certain values and themes are true for all sessions, and you can expect the following:
+In order for counseling to be successful, it is imperative we establish a client/counselor relationship that is supportive and honest.
+In fact, it is the nature – and the quality – of our relationship that will determine the success of your overall counselor goals.
+The success of the ‘meeting of the minds’ with your counselor is the most accurate predictor of a positive, healthy outcome to the hard work you put in towards your happiness.
+As such, each client/counselor relationship will be unique but certain values and themes are true for all sessions, and you can expect the following:

 - You can expect to be treated with compassion, empathy, respect, and understanding.